shimar007/drupal-s/modules/contrib/cdn/README.txt

 The CDN module aims to do only one thing and do it well: altering URLs to point to files on CDNs.
 It supports:

-    • Any sort of CDN mapping
+  * Any sort of CDN mapping
-    • DNS prefetching: lets browsers connect to the CDN faster
+  * DNS prefetching: lets browsers connect to the CDN faster
-    • SEO: prevents CDN from serving HTML and REST responses, only allow files
+  * SEO: prevents CDN from serving HTML and REST responses, only allow files
-    • Forever cacheable files (optimal far future expiration)
+  * Forever cacheable files (optimal far future expiration)
-    • Auto-balancing files over multiple CDNs
+  * Auto-balancing files over multiple CDNs
-    • … and many more details that are taken care of automatically
+  * … and many more details that are taken care of automatically

 The "CDN UI" module is included, and can be used for configuring the CDN module.
 Once set up, it can be uninstalled.

-Installation
+INSTALLATION
 ------------

 1) Place this module directory in your "modules" folder

 2) Install the module.